Ripdiegozz/animeflix-backend/README.md

 5. **Retrieve system data or use for a small demo:**

     Open your browser and navigate to `http://localhost:8080/api/v1/anime/naruto` to see a JSON response with data about Naruto.

+### API Documentation 📄

+The complete documentation for the endpoints is available at `http://localhost:8080/swagger`.
+There you will find everything well-documented.

 ### Running the Tests ⚙️